 Having season after season featuring an overwhelming majority of White contestants means that non-White contestants have to play an additional game within the game of Survivor.
 This was best explained by Sean Rector, who had this to say way back in Marquesas:

-“Sometimes the game isn’t necessarily fair, because me and her are playing a whole other mental game that they don’t even know, that when you’re a person of color, and you’re the only one, you have to play.
+“Sometimes the game isn’t necessarily fair, because me and her [Vecepia] are playing a whole other mental game that they don’t even know, that when you’re a person of color, and you’re the only one, you have to play.
 And that’s something they don’t even have to worry about.
 See, everybody can just be themselves.
 We have to be ourselves, but then hold back a little bit.”

 On top of managing social relationships, Black contestants have to be conscious of how they are perceived by the White majority, who have cultural capital, privilege, and decision-making power.
 Specifically, White players have the cultural capital of a shared identity with the majority of the cast, the privilege of never having to question if their race affects how they are perceived, and the decision-making power of the vote they cast against outlier contestants at every tribal council.
 These choices, and the reaction to these choices, reflect larger discourses about race within the United States.

 If the show is truly a microcosm of the world we live in, then the ways in which the show has historically underplayed Black identities and their stories serve as a reflection of our society’s repetitive transgressions against Blackness.
 The specifics of the petition make its’ sentiments clear: it is not enough for Survivor and other competition reality shows like it to be ‘not racist.’
 It is not enough for them to ‘try their best’ to cast contestants that are ‘not racist.’
 If Survivor truly wants to be leading the charge in appropriately responding to the mainstream cultural critiques, then it is pertinent that they are explicitly anti-racist.